St3venAU/ArmorStandTools/README.md

 - When a player with the astools.ascmd.execute permission right clicks on an armor stand, it's command is run.
 - If a player is crouching when they right click the armor stand, the command will not be run.
 - Warning: Make sure you are careful when assigning console commands.
 Any player with the astools.ascmd.execute permission will be able to execute the command.
+- By default any armor stands command will use the cooldown set in config.yml.
+This can be set on an individual basis using the /ascmd cooldown <ticks> command.

 Commands
 --------